Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Analyzing interfaces for consent revocation (RQ1)}

-We collected the data in a semi-automated manner as shown in Figure~\ref{fig:data_collection}: we save screenshots to record the user interfaces involved in reaching a revocation option.
-While recent works~\cite{cookie-enforcer, prisec, Bouh-etal-24-USENIX} provide automated tools to select initial consent options on websites (specifically, button and toggle HTML elements) based on user choices, our analysis shows that \emph{revoking a previously given consent may require navigating multiple links} on the page to reset the options once the initial banner is closed.
-Moreover, it is not always clear \emph{where the consent modification options are located} on the website, and whether such options are present.
-Therefore, revocation options are difficult to find and interact with automatically due to heterogeneity of revocation implementations, as we show in this paper.
-The data is collected in four stages: \begin{description}[noitemsep] \item (1) \emph{Initial landing:} We visit each website afresh with storage cleared for all websites in the browser, and collect the screenshots showing the presence of a banner. \item (2) \emph{After acceptance:} We record whether a banner is present and if an option is provided to the user to accept consent, in which case we accept all cookies. \item (3) \emph{After revocation:} After accepting consent, we check if an icon for modifying consent is visible on the page.
+We collected the data (including cookies, localstorage, request-response pairs and screenshots) in a semi-automated manner as shown in Figure~\ref{fig:data_collection}.Manual effort was required to browse and \textit{locate} revocation options, while all technical data (cookies/storage, screenshots, logs) were collected automatically.
+Automating this would require robust ML/NLP models, which may not generalize well due to the diversity in UIs and revocation paths, as discussed in results of RQ1, section \ref{sec:interface_1}.
+While we manually visited and navigated the websites, the data was collected automatically in the background.
+We took screenshots to record the user interfaces involved in reaching a revocation option.
+While recent works~\cite{cookie-enforcer, prisec, Bouh-etal-24-USENIX} provide automated tools to select initial consent options on websites (specifically, button and toggle HTML elements) based on user choices, our analysis shows that \emph{revoking consent may require navigating multiple links} on the page to reset the options once the initial banner is closed.
+Moreover, the \emph{location of the consent modification options on websites are non-standard}, and it is not clear whether (and where) such options are present.
+Therefore, revocation options are difficult to find and interact with automatically due to the heterogeneity of revocation implementations.
+We collected this data in four stages: \begin{description}[noitemsep] \item (1) \emph{Initial landing:} We visit each website afresh with storage cleared for all websites in the browser, and collect the screenshots showing the presence of a banner. \item (2) \emph{After acceptance:} We record whether a banner is present and if an option is provided to the user to accept consent, in which case we accept all cookies. \item (3) \emph{After revocation:} After accepting consent, we check if an icon for modifying consent is visible on the page.
 If not, we check if an option is available in the footer or elsewhere on the main page.
 Finally, we check if the option is available on a different page reachable from the main page.
 For each of the options, we record the number of steps needed for revocation.
 If no option is found, we record that revocation is not possible.